henki-robotics/robotics_essentials_ros2/1-ros_2_introduction/README.md

 ### Subscribe to a new data source: Camera

 Our robot is constantly publishing images from the simulated camera.
+Let's see how those images look like!

 1. Click "Add" -button from the bottom left corner of RViz